Detection of noise correlations in two qubit systems by Machine Learning: Machine Learning model and Data generation

 \subsection{ML model}

-We employ a neural network (NN), namely a Multi Layer Perceptron (MLP), to perform supervised learning and classify the type of noise affecting the two-qubit system.
-A neural network is a parameterized function capable of approximating a broad class of target functions; the specific architecture we use is reported in Table~\ref{tab:NNstructure}.
+We employ a neural network (NN), namely a Multi Layer Perceptron (MLP), to perform supervised learning \cite{Goodfellow2016deep, bishop2006pattern} and classify the type of noise affecting the two-qubit system.
+A N Nis a parameterized function capable of approximating a broad class of target functions~\cite{HORNIK1989359}; the specific architecture we use is reported in Table~\ref{tab:NNstructure}.

-Supervised learning consists in fitting a function approximator (in this case the NN) that maps inputs to outputs by minimizing a cost function over a labeled dataset.
+Supervised learning consists in fitting a function approximator (in this case, the NN) that maps inputs to outputs by minimizing a cost function over a labeled dataset.
 This procedure is referred to as \textit{training} the neural network~\cite{MarquardtSPLN2021machine,Goodfellow2016deep}.
 The dataset consists of input-output pairs $(\vect{x}_{i},\hat{\vect{y}}_{i})_{i= 1,2,\dots,N}$, where each input $\vect{x}_{i}$ is associated with a corresponding output $\hat{\vect{y}}_{i}$, also called label.
-Here the label $\hat{\vect{y}}_{i}$ for each sample $i$ is an integer $a=0,1,2,3,4, 5$ representing one of the noise classes described in Sec.~\ref{sec:Noise}.
+Here the label $\hat{\vect{y}}_{i}$ for each sample $i$ is an integer $a=0 ,1,2,3,4, 5$ representing one of the noise classes described in Sec.~\ref{sec:Noise}.
 The output $\vect{y}_{i}$ of the NN is a $6$ dimensional real vector whose components $y_{i,j}$ represent the probabilities that the noise affecting the system of sample $i$ is of class $j$.
-The use of the \textit{Softmax} activation in the output layer (see Tab.~\ref{tab:NNstructure}) ensures that the model outputs form a normalized probability distribution.
-We minimize the \textit{sparse categorical cross-entropy} cost function
+The use of the \textit{Softmax} \cite{Goodfellow2016deep, Geron2023handson} activation in the output layer (see Tab.~\ref{tab:NNstructure}) ensures that the model outputs form a normalized probability distribution.
+We minimize the \textit{sparse categorical cross-entropy}\cite{glorot2011deep} cost function